 Explaining how Afghanistan descended into a civil war from which the Taliban emerged, Tripathi explores the ways in which the country ultimately became a grotesque mirror image of the anticommunist alliance of U.S. forces and radical Islamists in the Cold War’s final phase.
 Calling for a departure from the current pursuit of military strong-arm tactics, he advocates an approach that is centered on development, internal reconciliation, and societal reconstruction in Afghanistan.

-DEEPAK TRIPATHI PhD, FRHistS, FRAS, is a British historian and former journalist whose interests include South Asia, the Middle East, the Cold War and the United States in the world.
+DEEPAK TRIPATHI PhD, FRHistS, FRAS, is a British historian and former journalist whose interests include the Middle East and South Asia, the Cold War and the United States in the world.
 He is currently an honorary fellow at Exeter University, and was an honorary fellow at Roehampton University in London (2012-2015).
 Earlier, his long career (1974–2000) was spent primarily with the BBC.
 This book is part of a trilogy that also encompasses Imperial Designs: War, Humiliation and the Making of History (2013) and Overcoming the Bush Legacy in Iraq and Afghanistan (2010), published by Potomac Books.

 RICHARD FALK is Milbank Professor of International Law Emeritus, Princeton University.